hrl-team/test_retest/README.md

 # test_retest

 ## Overview
 Code to generate Figures of Vrizzi, Najar et al. (preprint) available at https://osf.io/preprints/psyarxiv/3u4gp_v1 .
-This project provides a set of scripts and tools for statistical analysis and visualization of reliability measures in a dataset from a reinforcement learning (RL) task.
+This project provides a set of scripts and tools for statistical analysis and visualization of reliability measures (correlation and ICC) in a dataset from a reinforcement learning (RL) task.
 It includes functions for plotting figures, calculating reliability metrics, and summarizing statistical properties.

+## RL parameter fitting methods
+- ML=maximum likelihood
+- MAP=maximum a posteriori
+- HB=hierarchical bayesian
+- HBpool=hierarchical bayesian by pooling together test-retest data

 ## Features
 - Generation of various plots related to reliability measures
 - Statistical summaries and analyses
-- Support for multiple RL parameter estimation methods (ML=maximum likelihood, MAP=maximum a posteriori, HB=hierarchical bayesian, HBpool=hierarchical bayesian by pooling together test-retest data)
+- Support for multiple RL parameter estimation methods (ML, MAP, HB, HBpool)
 - SLURM array job support for parallel execution

 ## Requirements
-### Dependencies
-The project requires Python 3.6 and the following libraries:
-- `os`
-- `sys`
-- `argparse`
-- Custom modules: `plot_figures`

 Ensure all dependencies are installed before running the script.